 Australia’s deadly wildfires are showing no signs of stopping.
 Here’s what you need to know

-Australia is being ravaged by the worst wildfires seen in decades, with large swathes of the country devastated since the fire season began in September.
+NEW SOUTH WALES — Australia is being ravaged by the worst wildfires seen in decades, with large swathes of the country devastated since the fire season began late July.

 All this has been exacerbated by persistent heat and drought, and many point to climate change as a factor making natural disasters go from bad to worse.